 Complementary to prevention activities are reuse systems.
 The PPWD encourages the development and promotion of reusable packaging systems.
 Reusable packaging is defined as: packaging that is intended to achieve a minimum number of rotations in its life cycle; and to be refilled or used for the same purpose; until it is no longer subject to reuse at which point it becomes waste.
-Member states are required to encourage their use where appropriate and economically feasible.
-The ongoing revision to the PPWD (referred to as the PPWR) is likely to solidify this with reuse targets and performance objectives.
+Member states are required to encourage the use of reusable packaging where appropriate and economically feasible, and the currently ongoing revision to the PPWD (referred to as the PPWR) is likely to solidify this with reuse targets and performance objectives of the reuse system.
 Germany is well underway in implementing mandatory reusable packaging systems in various sectors already, while Belgium lags behind.